Salwan-Mohamed/network_automation_awx/README.md

 1. Import this repository into AWX as a Project
 2. Sync the project to get the latest playbooks
 3. Create an inventory in AWX using the `switches_full_compatibility.ini` file (recommended)
-4. Start with test playbooks before attempting configuration
+4. Start with `basic_ping_test.yml` to verify connectivity
+5. Move to `expect_test.yml` to test SSH interaction
-5. Once connectivity is verified, proceed with configuration playbooks
+6. Once basic connectivity is verified, proceed with configuration playbooks

 ## Troubleshooting Connection Issues

-If you encounter connection problems:
+The errors you're encountering can be categorized and resolved:

 1. **"network os arubaoss is not supported"**
-   - Use the `switches.ini` inventory which uses the more common `ios` network OS
+   - Solution: Use `switches_full_compatibility.ini` which uses the generic `ios` network OS
-   - Or try the `switches_ssh.ini` inventory which uses basic SSH

 2. **SSH Key Exchange Algorithm Errors**
    - Errors like: `kex error : no match for method kex algos: server [diffie-hellman-group14-sha1]`
-   - Use the `switches_legacy_ssh.ini` inventory which specifically enables legacy key exchange algorithms
-   - Use with the `test_legacy_ssh.yml` playbook for best results
+   - Solution: Use inventories with KexAlgorithms configuration

 3. **SSH Host Key Algorithm Errors**
    - Errors like: `no matching host key type found.
 Their offer: ssh-rsa`
+   - Solution: Use inventories with HostKeyAlgorithms configuration

+4. **Command Not Found Errors**
+   - Errors like: `terminal: command not found` or `show: command not found`
-   - Use the `switches_full_compatibility.ini` inventory which enables the ssh-rsa host key algorithm
+   - Solution: Use `expect_test.yml` which handles the interactive console properly
-   - This inventory includes ALL needed SSH compatibility options

-4. **Complete SSH Compatibility Solution**
+5. **Complete SSH Compatibility Solution**
    - The `switches_full_compatibility.ini` inventory includes ALL required SSH compatibility options
-   - It matches the working parameters from your Ansible core setup
-   - This is the RECOMMENDED inventory file to use

-5. **SSH connection failures**
-   - Verify IP addresses are correct
-   - Confirm credentials are accurate
-   - Check that SSH is enabled on the devices
-   - Test network connectivity from AWX server to switches

-6. **Command syntax errors**
-   - Aruba command syntax can vary by model and OS version
-   - The test playbooks can help identify the correct syntax
-   - Review the output logs for specific error messages
+   - Use this with `expect_test.yml` for the most reliable approach

 ## SSH Compatibility Notes